 That’s the last (plastic) straw!
-As an article in The Coloradoan illustrated, Fort Collins restaurants are joining a national movement to replace plastic straws with paper straws.
-Some restaurants are getting rid of single-use plastic all together.
+As an article in The Coloradoan illustrated, Fort Collins’ restaurants are joining a national movement to replace plastic straws with paper straws.
 Others are no longer carrying straws or offering them unless requested.
-The Museum Café recently swapped out plastic straws in favor of biodegradable ones, expanding their list of compostable items to include plates, cups, and silverwares as paper products.
+And some restaurants are getting rid of single-use plastic all together!
+The Museum Café recently swapped out plastic straws in favor of biodegradable ones, expanding their list of compostable items to include plates, cups, and silverware as paper products.

 Plastic straws do not decompose in landfills, and they are likely to end up in the rivers and contribute to the environmental problem on beaches and in the oceans.
 In an effort to address this issue, many Fort Collins restaurants and companies are ditching the plastic straw.

-Our exhibits manager, Ben Griswold, had the honor of responding to Quinn.
-The vision of the museum is to inspire inquisitive thinkers and encourage responsible stewardship of the future.
-Quinn shared his thoughts with us and we wanted to take them very seriously.
+Our exhibits manager, Ben Griswold, had the honor of responding to Quinn’s letter.
+We wanted to show Quinn that using your voice is important and that we value him taking the time to share his thoughts with us.
 Quinn has – and will continue to – make a difference in the world.